zzhu33/scSplitter/README.md

 ![example output pooled](output_fastq_pooled.PNG)

 The output consists of a number of fastq files in the `/results` directory, each one representing reads from one cell (Fig.2).
 The results are compressed by default and `--gz False` can be used to obtain uncompressed results with a small performance gain.
-Note that `--ig True` is used to force FASTR to consider all reads to be from the same sample.
+Note that `--ig True` is used to force scSplitter to consider all reads to be from the same sample.
 Alternatively, the user can simply omit the I1 read names from the `exampleInputFilenames.txt` input file.
 This option is especially useful in cases where I1 reads are not available.
-Otherwise, for the example data, FASTR will create four subdirectories in the output `/results` directory (Fig.3, left), each with a different sample index and contains close to 100 cells (Fig.3, right).
+Otherwise, for the example data, scSplitter will create four subdirectories in the output `/results` directory (Fig.3, left), each with a different sample index and contains close to 100 cells (Fig.3, right).
 The explanation is that 10x Genomics always includes [four different oligos for sample index reads](https://kb.10xgenomics.com/hc/en-us/articles/218168503-What-oligos-are-in-my-sample-index-) in runs with only one sample, therefore there are only ~100 valid cells present (see 10x's [summary](http://cf.10xgenomics.com/samples/cell-exp/1.2.0/hgmm_100/hgmm_100_web_summary.html)).

 **Fig.3** Output fastq files if not using `--ig True`